khulnasoft-lab/design.khulnasoft.com/contents/patterns/notifications.md

 Both email and UI notifications aim to keep users up-to-date about things happening within GitLab.
 Content of email and UI notifications is currently non-identical, though we are working to bring more of a parity between them.

-Though content guidelines are still being defined for both email and UI notifications, you can view examples of all emails, organized by type, in either [GDK](https://docs.gitlab.com/ee/development/emails.html#mailer-previews) or in [Figma](https://www.figma.com/design/wRoOy8FwgL5f3uhEP0gMyv/Define-guidelines-for-notifications-Pajamas-%E2%80%A2-%231888?node-id=12307-26544&t=ctKNm5g1co2EWxZi-1).
-Example of current UI notifications are also visible in [Figma](https://www.figma.com/design/uH0dVVB1PBdJ929KEiGqFf/Notifications?node-id=6977-111489&t=IdcDigotUwYmlbdv-1).
-Components for both are forthcoming.

 ### Configuration